Nalin-Angrish/Udan-Khatola/README.md

 # Udan Khatola
 This project is our submission for a competition organized by the Aeromodelling Club, Indian Institute of Technology Ropar from December 2023 to January 2024.

+The complete code for this project is hosted at https://github.com/Nalin-Angrish/Udan-Khatola

 ## The Problem Statement
 We were given the task of coding a PID control system for self-leveling of the plane in the pitch and roll axis, as well maintaining altitude when given command from the transmitter.
 It was assumed to use the Arduino Uno microcontroller.